About the Accessibility Lab

 - The technologies underlying Brightspace are engineered to remain robust enough to work seamlessly on a variety of existing and emerging devices.
-Learners can choose to learn with ease using any device such as desktop, laptop, tablet, or phone at any time and in any location with a consistent and delightful user experience.
+Learners can choose to learn with ease using any device such as desktop, laptop, tablet, or phone at any time and in any location.
+We strive to provide everyone with a consistent and delightful user experience.

 In our online and in-person Labs, we have laid out experiences for you in three sections – Sensory, Physical, and Cognitive – with hands-on exercises to help you consolidate your learning.
 These sections will help you to systematically understand the constraints people with disabilities might face, the assistive technologies they choose to use, and how Brightspace is designed to meet their needs.